rxsio/firo-docs/docs/resources/guidelines/writing-documentation.md

 - `pin-big`: Enlarges the pin.
 - `pin-contrast`: Creates a high-contrast pin.
 - `data-x` and `data-y`: Set the pin's position as a percentage on the image.
+- `data-id`: Sets the index of the image to which the pin belongs.
+Indexing starts from `0`

 ???+ example